renaros/de-challenge-invoices/README.md

 Key considerations include:
 * The data source cannot be migrated to another technology in the short-term.
 * Solution performance is very relevant.
-* The information that needs to be joined with the source data are diverse and not necessarily structured.
+* The information that needs to be joined with the source data is diverse and not necessarily structured.
 * The proposed solution must be deployable and maintainable in the cloud, though not necessarily cloud-native.

 ## Use Cases
 Some use cases for this table are:

 ### Use Case 1: Consume one invoice by its ID
-Migrating the entire source data is not possible on the short-term, so the idea here is to have a 2 step approach:
+Migrating the entire source data is not possible on the short-term, so the idea is to implement a 2 step approach:

 #### Proposed Architecture
 * _Short-term_: In this case, the fastest and easiest action would be to just index the table by invoice id.
-This way we can speed up the searches with not much effort and using the original architecture.
+This way we can speed up the searches using the original architecture, without investing much effort.
 Additionally, we could implement a caching layer like Redis or Memcached to enhance performance by storing frequently accessed invoices in memory.
 * _Medium/long-term_: Consider migrating this table to distributed database systems - such as Amazon DynamoDB - in order to have better scalability.

 ### Use Case 2: Group invoices for the last n months by business id (or customer id)